elixirschool/elixirschool/lessons/en/intermediate/erlang.md

 ```

 It's important to note that many older Erlang libraries may not support binaries so we need to convert Elixir strings to char lists.
-Thankfully this is easy to accomplish with the `to_charlist/1` function:
+Thankfully this can be accomplished with the `to_charlist/1` function:

 ```elixir
 iex> :string.words("Hello World")